-The Controlling Migration Fund (CMF) is £100 million DCLG funding available for English local authorities over the remainder of Parliament to help ease pressures on local services linked to recent migration..
-Proposals must be local authority led, but may be in partnership with other councils, other public sector organisations or the voluntary and community sector.
-The criteria are deliberately broad
+The Controlling Migration Fund (CMF) is £100 million DCLG funding available for English local authorities over the remainder of Parliament to help ease pressures on local services linked to recent migration.
+An initial allocation of £15 million was awarded earlier this year with a further £18 million announced in November 2017.

-Spend on initiatives than improve or expand support for unaccompanied children can be bid for against £25 million of funding available in 2016/17, with a bid deadline of 28 April 2017.
-The CMF is not intended to duplicate or top-up grant funding.
-Authorities may wish to consider submitting bids to support the following activities:
+Spend on initiatives than improve or expand support for unaccompanied children could be bid for against £25 million of funding available in 2016/17, with a bid deadline of 28 April 2017.

-Further information can be found in the online prospectus.
-Interested authorities can also contact their RSMPs or firstname.lastname@example.org for more information.
-Government announced on 29 March 2017 that it will consider these bids together and will provide a response by the Summer on how the fund will be used to support the development of capacity at a range of levels; locally, regionally and nationally.
+Government announced on 29 March 2017 that it will consider these bids together and will provide a response on how the fund will be used to support the development of capacity at a range of levels; locally, regionally and nationally.